What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 In 2026, AI has fundamentally changed the speed and accessibility of research.
 You do not need a ₹10 lakh research budget to get quality insights.
 Here is how smart teams are using AI in their research workflow:

-- Automated interview analysis: Tools like Dovetail and Notion AI can synthesise hours of customer interview transcripts into structured themes in minutes.
+- Automated interview analysis: Tools like Dovetail and Notion AI synthesise hours of customer interview transcripts into structured themes in minutes.

 - Social and review mining: AI tools scan thousands of reviews, Reddit threads, and LinkedIn comments to surface recurring pain points and language patterns.